newchuyalong/libgdx-learning/Airpush-in-Libgdx.md

 }
 ```

-Make your ApplicationListener recieve an ActionResolver when created as a parameter.
+Make your ApplicationListener receive an ActionResolver when created as a parameter.
 Like this:
 ```java
 public class TheMonsterFree extends Game{